DEVITY-IOT/devity-iot.github.io/website/docs/Eval Kit/Prerequsites and General Information.md

 - [AWS IoT Core Login](https://aws.amazon.com/de/iot-core/)

 ## Device Voucher
 You have received the device voucher via e-mail from DEVITY.
 With this voucher you can register the device to the KEYNOA enrollment service and start configuring the device.

+## Reset device

+For resetting the device we provide a script on the device.
+This is useful when you want to test out different data platforms with the same device.
+To reset the device connect the device to a keyboard and a monitor.
+Open the terminal with Strg+Alt+F1 and type in

+    ./reset.sh

+After that the device reboots and the new onboarding process starts.